mdcruz/applitools-ufg-hackathon/README.md

 - Test maintenance for V2 and finding bugs: 1 hour
 - Test reporting and project refactoring: 2 hours
 - Documentation: 30 mins

+## Time spent on writing Modern Tests using Applitools (V1 and V2)

+- Install Applitools Cypress SDK: 2 mins
+- Setup project structure with Cypress and Applitools: 10 mins
+- Writing tests for V1: 20 mins
+- Test maintenance for V2 and reporting bugs:
+- Documentation: 10 mins

 ## Bugs found on Traditional Tests V2